galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - This method is recommended for testing the ToolFactory if :
     - you do not already run a development Galaxy
-    - you do not wish to risk the wellbeing of your existing development Galaxy instance.
+    - you do not wish to risk the health of your existing development Galaxy instance.
     - you have Python3, python3-venv, curl and git already installed.
 The script will complain until they are installed.
 - Make a new (potentially throw away) directory for the Planemo installation - e.g. `mkdir tftute` and `cd tftute`
 - Expose and copy the script below.
 Paste it into a file in the new directory and run it with `sh`.